Image of guy doing the incline dumbbell bench press

 Upper Sculpt: Lower the dumbbells in a controlled motion, and maintain chest tension throughout each rep.

-If you’re not doing incline dumbbell bench presses right, you may end up wasting your time or, even worse, hurting yourself.
+If you’re not doing incline dumbbell bench presses right, you may end up hurting yourself.
 So, here are some essentials to keep in mind:

 Keep Your Movements Under Control

-Remember: the perfect incline dumbbell bench press isn’t just about pressing the weight up, but also about controlling the dumbbells descent to perfection.
+Remember: the perfect incline dumbbell bench press isn’t just about pressing the weight up, but also about controlling the dumbbells descent and stretch to perfection.
 Don’t rush your movements, and do your reps as slowly and controlled as possible to maximize results.
+Thats what we want, bigger pecs.

 Remember That (Just) Exercising is Not Enough